gnamma/protocol/PROTOCOL.md

 # Protocol

 This is the technical protocol definiton of Gnamma, if you're interested in a more general overview go to the [`README.md`](README.md) file.
+Everything in this document is under rapid development: here be dragons.

 ## Server